zsaikaly/Kokoro-FastAPI/README.md

 - Averages model weights of any existing voicepacks
 - Saves generated voicepacks for future use
+- (new) Available through any endpoint, simply concatenate desired packs with "+"

 Combine voices and generate audio:
 ```python